Pavan209/LSB-Image-steganography/README.md

  Secure Communication: Send confidential messages hidden within images.
  Watermarking: Embed metadata or ownership information into digital images.
  Forensics: Conceal critical information for investigative purposes.

- License
-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

- - Acknowledgments
- The project utilizes the Pillow library for image processing and NumPy for efficient data manipulation.
- Inspired by the growing demand for secure and creative data hiding techniques.